BioBoost/embedded_systems_course/walkthroughs/touchberry_thumper.md

 Where stop is the state when no key is pressed on the board.

 An example script to start from is given below.
-This script is able to detect the changes of the `/tmp/touch` file and send a REST request to a given host (this should be the laptop of the teacher).
+This script is able to detect the changes of the files inside a `/tmp/touch` directory (create for example a file called `thumper` inside this directory) and send a REST request to a given host (this should be the laptop of the teacher).

 ```ruby
 #!/usr/bin/env ruby